Mt. Dora High School

 To honor the school’s Hurricanes mascot, LTI developed a Cane Café brand to bring a restaurant feel to the time-worn cafeteria.

 What was previously a solid white wall was transformed to a colorful mural highlighting student activities like sports, music and graduation.
-Columns, wall and tables throughout the facility were adorned with Mt.
+Columns, walls and tables throughout the facility were adorned with Mt.
 Dora’s vibrant orange school color and other engaging hues of yellow, green and gray.

 Bar height tables and chairs took the dining experience away from traditional row seating and toward the kind of restaurant experience that students enjoy.